-Serena Williams shows but doesn't tell any baby news
+Serena Williams is pregnant

 Story highlights

-- Tennis great posts a photo on Snaphat that has fans speculating she's pregnant
+- Tennis great posted a photo on Snapchat along with a caption that read "20 weeks"

-- She withdrew from playing in March, citing a knee injury
+- She had withdrawn from playing in March -- citing a knee injury

-One of the world's most famous tennis players sparked speculation Wednesday she is expecting her first child.
+(CNN)Serena Williams just shut down anyone who considers women "the weaker sex."

+A spokesperson for the tennis player has confirmed that she and fiancé Alexis Ohanian are expecting their first child.
+"I'm happy to confirm Serena is expecting a baby this fall," Williams' spokesperson told CNN in a statement.

-Williams offered up a side profile shot of herself in a yellow swimsuit with a caption that read "20 weeks" in a Snapchat posting that quickly disappeared.
+The news broke Wednesday after Williams offered up a side profile shot of herself in a yellow swimsuit with a caption that read "20 weeks" in a Snapchat posting that quickly disappeared.

 But not before a screen shot was taken and sent around the Web.

-CNN reached out to reps for Williams, her fiancé, Alexis Ohanian, and the Women's Tennis Association for comment.

-The WTA later pulled its post, and a representative told CNN the association hasn't been informed if Williams is pregnant and could not confirm or deny if a baby is indeed on board.
+That means Williams was pregnant when she won the Australian Open in January, further adding to her reputation as one of the greatest athletes of all time.

+After deleting the Snapchat post, there was speculation as to whether Williams was just playing with fans -- even as good wishes flowed in from fellow celebrities and US Open Tennis.

-If the news is true, the athlete has clearly taken some lessons in keeping secrets from her BFF Beyonce.
+The world renowned athlete has clearly taken some lessons in keeping secrets from her BFF Beyonce.
 In February, the superstar singer posted a photo with her baby bump on Instagram to announce the news.

 Fans were surprised to learn in December that Williams was engaged to Ohanian, Reddit's co-founder, since they had kept their romance out of the spotlight.